Hutchesons' Grammar School: Establishment

+In 1799, plans for a new hospital commenced on Ingram Street, at the head of Hutchesons' Street although construction did not begin until 1802.
+The building, designed by architect David Hamilton, was completed in 1805 and is known today as Hutchesons' Hall, named after the school and its founders.
+The building was acquired by The National Trust for Scotland in 1982 and again in 1987 and renovations began.
+After suffering heavy water damage in 2008 the building was sold and after extensive renovations to preserve the interior, it opened as a restaurant in 2014.
+The building is listed as Category A.

+Amalgamation

+The Boys' and Girls' schools amalgamated in 1976, at the grounds where the Boys' school had moved to almost two decades prior to form the current secondary school.
+The Girls' school campus became the primary school and in 1994, a new pre-school block at the primary school was constructed.

+Expansion

-In 2001, the school expanded into Glasgow's West End when it merged with Laurel Park School and created a nursery and primary school on Lilybank Terrace, although this has since closed.
+In 2001, the school expanded into the West End of Glasgow when it merged with Laurel Park School and created a nursery and primary school on Lilybank Terrace, although this has since closed.
 The building suffered heavy damage in a fire in November 2008, and again in early 2019.

+Recent history

 In 2021, the schools purchased a new sports complex in Pollok Country Park, previously owned by Craigholme School.
-Consisting of a games hall with rock climbing walls, a dance studio, an astro turf pitch (primarily used for hockey, but additionally used as tennis courts in the summer term), grounds for an additional rugby field and space for a new outdoor learning area.
-The Campus is known widely throughout the school as 'H@PP', an abbreviation for Hutchesons' at Pollok Park.
+It is titled within the school as H@PP, an abbreviation for Hutchesons' at Pollok Park.

 In 2022, the school obtained new playing fields also inside Pollok Country Park.
-The schools decided to acquire these fields as they are near to the school's other sports grounds.